 Trans-border supervision of alternative measures to pre-trial detention (outside prison)

-When the trial comes up and the suspect refuses to attend on a voluntary basis, he or she can be forcibly transferred to the State where proceedings take place.
+When the trial comes up and the suspect refuses to attend on a voluntary basis, he or she can be forcibly (by means of a European arrest warrant) transferred to the State where proceedings are to take place.

 Member States had until 1st December 2012 to transpose this instrument into their national law.